Table of Contents

 Poor Build Quality

-Hence, the Indian Market plays a significant role for Suzuki & according to the financial report of the company in 2020, more than 51% of the total sales of Suzuki were generated from the Indian Market.
-Statista mentions that Maruti Suzuki covers 50% of all passenger cars of the Indian automobile industry.
+Hence, the Indian Market plays a significant role for Suzuki & according to its financial report of the company in 2020, more than 51% of its total sales of Suzuki were generated from the Indian Market.
+Statista mentions that Maruti Suzuki covers 50% of all passenger cars in the Indian automobile industry.